 By JJ Jones

 We all know playing drums can be an expensive endeavor.
 If you’ve done any drum shopping at all you’ve probably realized that buying high-quality new drums – and the requisite hardware and cymbals that are sold separately – can quickly add up.
 Fear not!
-Here is the cost breakdown of putting together an awesome-sounding kit for less than $500:
+Below are the easy steps to putting together an awesome-sounding kit for less than $500.

-$200-$300: A used drum set on craigslist!
-While we all love getting new things, buying brand-new drums can mean paying 2-3 times the cost of getting them used.
-The critical factor is that used kits often include the hardware and cymbals, which can save a ton of money from buying them new and separately.
-I regularly see Tama Imperialstar, Pearl Export, or equivalent mid-range kits, with decent hardware and cymbals, for around $300.
+For $200-$300, buy a used drumset on craigslist!
+While we all love getting new things, brand-new drums are often 2-3 times the cost of getting the same kit used.
+The critical factor is that used drumsets usually include the hardware and cymbals, which can save a ton of money from buying them new and separately.
+I regularly see Tama Imperialstar, Pearl Export, or equivalent mid-range kits, with decent hardware and cymbals, for around $300 used.
 And often the seller can be talked down in price, especially if you offer cash.
 (Absolute requirement of buying on craigslist: ALWAYS bring someone else with you to a seller’s house, and if possible, meet them somewhere in public.)
-I’ve also seen these kinds of mid-level used kits include high-ticket items like: a boutique snare, a DW 5000 kick pedal, an expensive hi-hat stand, or an old vintage cymbal, that are worth the entire asking-price of the kit.
+I’ve also seen these kinds of used drumsets include high-ticket items like: a boutique snare, a nice DW or Iron Cobra kick pedal, an expensive hi-hat stand, or an old vintage cymbal, that are worth the entire asking-price of the kit.

-$100: New heads!
-Can’t stress this one enough.
-Even the lowest quality drums can sound great with the installation of new heads that are properly tuned and muffled (more on this below).
-Replacing even just the top heads on a drum kit can make a huge difference and will only run you about 100 bucks (be prepared to spend almost $50 of that on a new bass drum head — expensive, but worth it!).
+1) New heads.
+This is crucial.
+Any drumset will sound better with the installation of a new set of heads that are properly tuned and muffled; meaning even the lowest quality drums can sound good when the heads are replaced.
+And, replacing just the top heads alone can make a huge difference and will only run you about $100.
+(Be prepared to spend almost $50 of that on a new bass drum head — it’s expensive, but worth it!)

-$10 or free: Muffling!
-I cannot stress enough how important this step is.
-Unless you’re playing jazz, almost all drums need some kind of dampening to get rid of unwanted overtones.
-Dampening gels called Moongels or Drumdots are cheap and work well, or go the old-school route and fold a small strip of paper towel into a square and apply to your head with a strip of tape on each edge of the square.
-Place the paper towel square on the head near the rim, and apply as many as you need until the drum sounds good.
+3) Muffling.
+This step is so important!
+Unless you’re playing jazz, almost all drums need some kind of dampening to get rid of unwanted overtones (applying thicker 2-ply heads heads will help with this as well).
+For about $10, get yourself some “dampening gels” called Moongels or Drumdots, which are are cheap & easy, work well, and look good.
+Or, go the old-skool route for free and fold a small strip of paper towel into a square and apply to your head with a strip of tape on each edge of the square.
+Place the square on the head near the rim, and apply as many as you need until the drum sounds good.